Overview and Roadmap of Team Automata: Introduction

-We then focus on four aspects of team automata that we investigated during the last five years: \emph{communication properties} (Section~\ref{sec:comm}), \emph{realisation} (Section~\ref{sec:realisability}), \emph{composition of systems} (Section~\ref{sec:composition}, not included in~\cite{BHP24}), and \emph{variability} (Section~\ref{sec:var}, not included in~\cite{BHP24}). \begin{description} \item[\textsection\ref{sec:comm}] We report results on compliance with communication requirements in terms of receptiveness (no message loss) and responsiveness (no indefinite waiting), give a thorough comparison with other compatibility notions, incl. deadlock-freedom, and give a roadmap for future work on communication properties. \item[\textsection\ref{sec:realisability}] We report results on the decomposition (realisation) of a global interaction model \footnote{This global model is explicitly specified upfront, while the team automaton results from the composition of component automata (cf.\ \cref{sec:realisability})} in terms of a (possibly distributed) system of component automata coordinated according to a given synchronisation type specification.
-In particular, we provide a revised and extended comparison of our approach with that of Castellani et al.~\cite{CMT99} and a roadmap for future work on realisability. \item[\textsection\ref{sec:composition}] We report results on the composition of \emph{systems} of component automata and the composition of synchronisation type specifications, as well as on the preservation of communication properties from team automata of subsystems to global team automata.
-We provide a roadmap for future work on composition of systems. \item[\textsection\ref{sec:var}] We report results on team automata to support variability in the development and analysis of teams, i.e., featured team automata that concisely describe a family of concrete product (automaton) models for specific configurations determined by feature selection, show how to lift the notion of receptiveness to the level of family models, and mention a roadmap for future work on variability. \end{description} \enlargethispage*{3\baselineskip} Finally, we mention further aspects of team automata and of some of the related coordination models and conclude the paper (Section~\ref{sec:conclusion}).
+\emph{verification of communication properties} (Section~\ref{sec:comm}), \emph{realisation} (Section~\ref{sec:realisability}), \emph{composition of systems} (Section~\ref{sec:composition}, not included in~\cite{BHP24}), and \emph{variability} (Section~\ref{sec:var}, not included in~\cite{BHP24}). \begin{description} \item[\textsection\ref{sec:comm}] We report results on verification of compliance with communication requirements in terms of receptiveness (no message loss) and responsiveness (no indefinite waiting), give a thorough comparison with other compatibility notions, incl. deadlock-freedom, and give a roadmap for future work on verification of communication properties. \item[\textsection\ref{sec:realisability}] We \sub{provide}{report} results on the decomposition (realisation) of a global interaction model \footnote{This global model is explicitly specified upfront, while the team automaton results from the composition of component automata (cf.\ \cref{sec:realisability})} in terms of a (possibly distributed) system of component automata coordinated according to a given synchronisation type specification.
+In particular, we provide a revised and extended comparison of our approach with that of Castellani et al.~\cite{CMT99} and a roadmap for future work on realisability. \item[\textsection\ref{sec:composition}] We \sub{discuss}{report} results on the composition of \emph{systems} of component automata and the composition of synchronisation type specifications, as well as on the preservation of communication properties from team automata of subsystems to global team automata.
+We provide a roadmap for future work on composition of systems. \item[\textsection\ref{sec:var}] We \sub{present}{report} results on team automata to support variability in the development and analysis of teams, i.e., featured team automata that concisely describe a family of concrete product (automaton) models for specific configurations determined by feature selection, show how to lift the notion of receptiveness to the level of family models, and mention a roadmap for future work on variability. \end{description} \enlargethispage*{3\baselineskip} Finally, we mention further aspects of team automata and of some of the related coordination models and conclude the paper (Section~\ref{sec:conclusion}).
 Figure~\ref{fig:contributions} summarises this paper's contribution. \cref{app:pub} lists selected team automata publications.